 Does Workers’ Compensation Help Cover the Costs of Disease Treatment?

 Workers’ compensation cases generally fall under two headings, injury by accident and occupational disease.
 An occupational disease is a condition that is developed as a direct result of your work or working environment.
 State and federal law state that you are certainly entitled to claim for occupational diseases under workers’ compensation, even if symptoms do not develop after you have left the role.
 This caveat helps cover diseases that do not immediately show symptoms, such as those caused by asbestos exposure, including mesothelioma and asbestosis, which can take up to 20 years to produce symptoms and signs.
-In case you are looking for workers compensation attorney, you can count on us 24/7.
+In case you are looking for law firm handling workers compensation in Raleigh, NC, you can count on us 24/7.

 Occupational diseases differ from other types of illnesses because your job directly exacerbates the level of risk.
 Simply by carrying out the duties that are a requirement of your everyday role, you are being placed at a far higher risk of contracting a condition or being exposed to a hazard compared to the general public’s risk factor.
 In order for the issue to be classed as an occupational disease, these two items must be present; you have developed a disease from an exposure at work, and your job has placed you at a greater risk of developing this condition.